Handmade Necklaces to Make and Give

 You can learn a lot about an individual by their choice of jewelry.
 Do they like big beads?
 Delicate chains?
 Ribbons?
 Frills and trims?
-Or minimalist-minded pendants?
-The only question left to answer is, 'What kind of statement would you make?'
+Minimalist-minded pendants?
+The only question left to answer is, "What kind of statement would you make?"

 We've reimagined the charm bracelet as a necklace with new combinations of chains, ribbons, and jump rings, all found at crafts and bead shops.
 Here, we mixed assorted chains with one another, as well as with sturdy ribbons and braided embroidery floss that withstand wear.

 Delicately detailed and alive with seasonal sparkle, our handmade necklaces are simple to construct without any special jewelry tools.
 Raid your sewing box, button jar, and junk drawer.
 Stock up on store-bought sequins, beads, and baubles.
 All the delightful notions you come across can be turned into jewelry.
 When selecting your specimens, look for a range of sizes and styles, but make sure everything is lightweight.
 Beads and the thin ribbon or silk beading cord on which to string them come in just about any color imaginable, so you can tailor each piece as you please.
 It takes only a few steps and some ordinary materials such as fabric, ribbons, paint, string, and glue to create a bunch of charming trinkets.
 Simply pile it all on in a crazy cluster of color and texture.

 Put your personal touch on all kinds of accessories, and they'll really stand out.
 Your version may look nothing like this one—and that's what will make it one-of-a-kind beautiful.

 Combine suede and leather with glossy pearl beads.
 You can make two lariat styles with our sliding-knot techniques: one with two beads trailing down from the knot (left), and another with beads above and below it.
 The only challenge is deciding what pretty materials to pair.